THEOplayer/documentation/how-to-guides/02-analytics/05-conviva/02-conviva-connector.md

         convivaConfigs[Conviva.Constants.CUSTOMER_KEY] = TEST_CUSTOMER_KEY;
 ```

 2. a.
 Initialise THEOplayer-conviva plugin with the parameters including any manual metatdata for that particular asset.
+The below code can be used when you wish to pass manually different fields of metadata everytime associated with the source.

 ```js
 //Include the Script - THEOplayer Integrated Module with Conviva (Without Content Metadata function)